TEN7-Archive/flightdeck-operator/README.md

 * **name** is the name of the pool.
 * **port** is the port on which to accept incoming traffic.
 Due to the nature of this deployment, the `listen` directive is not available.

+### Specifying cache instances

-Note, the `server` list must specify the internal domain names for the underlying key/value stores.
+The `server` list must specify the internal domain names for the underlying key/value stores.
 This is either...

 *podName*.*serviceName*:*port*:1